Sometimes we just don’t know what’s around the corner.

 These bold acts of love are a signal, and so is the timing.
 I rarely invest myself publicly in something, I like to avoid failure and judgment – just like the next person.
 And yet for this campaign, for some reason, I have gone all out.
-I guess it was just time to bump into the part of me that has been afraid to allow myself my own life, to be happy, now.
+I guess it was just time to bump into the part of me that has been afraid to allow myself to own my own life, to be happy, now.
 At YesCalifornia I’ve been carrying this idea of trying to protect my extended family (yes, the whole of CA), and driving myself crazy thinking I need to understand all the moving parts myself in order to do that: ‘someone has to hold it together!’ ‘someone has to make sure the boat’s seaworthy!’
 But why me?
 Do I have to?
 Or do we get to, as a team?
 How submerged is my trust?
 Can I cultivate that team-work within myself and loosen the grip on the rudder?

 What I am beginning to notice in this experience, is that the aloneness is lifting.
 And that the sea is always changing.
 I am always with a team.
-Whether it’s at SFSU or at YesCalifornia, or putting on a Sound Healing event at Grace Cathedral or an evening on music and healing at Merced Public Library, or doing a sophisticated Women’s Healing Retreat in beautiful Napa Valley (we have another one coming up May 4-7!).
+Whether it’s at SFSU or at YesCalifornia, or putting on a Sound Healing event at Grace Cathedral or an evening on music and healing at Merced Public Library, or doing a creative Women’s Healing Retreat in beautiful Napa Valley (we have another one coming up May 4-7).
 The point is that, as an adult, I only have to choose the parts I want to do/be/have… that I am good at and enjoy, when I’m working with a team.
 And, for all the rest, I can get help.
 I do not have to keep building the boat out at sea.
 I don’t have to work that hard, not anymore.
-And not alone anymore.
+And not alone.
 And, most importantly, if the sea is rough, I – we – can bring the boat into harbor.
-And if that boat’s broken… well, we can get another boat, or wait for the sea to calm, or choose another method altogether.
+And if that boat’s broken… well, we can get another boat, or repair it and wait for the sea to calm, or choose another method altogether.
 We’re not short of options.